cnorling/norling.io/content/post/git-rebase/index.md

 - delete a commit
 - edit the content of a commit
+- remove a specific file that was accidentally added to a commit
 - include missed files in a commit
 - fix a typo in an old commit message
 - combine a bunch of commits together